-8. Evaluation criteria and Grading System Evaluation System Continuous assessment Non- continuous evaluation Description Final test 50.00% 50.00% Compulsory activity that can be retaken (rescheduling) to be carried out within the planned exam dates of the final exam call (convocatoria ordinaria) Theoretical papers assessment 15.00% 0.00% Non-compulsory activity that can be retaken.
-To be carried out before the end of the teaching period Assessment of active participation 10.00% Non-compulsory activity that can be retaken.
-To be carried out during the theory/lab sessions by the continuous assesment students.
-Non-continuous evaluation students will be evaluated with an alternative system.
-Laboratory sessions 25.00% 25.00% Compulsory activity that can be retaken.
-To be carried out during lab sessions Total: 100.00% 100.00%
+8. Evaluation criteria and Grading System Evaluation System Continuous assessment Non- continuous evaluation Description Final test 50.00% 50.00% Compulsory activity that can be retaken (rescheduling) to be carried out within the planned exam dates of the final exam call (convocatoria ordinaria) Theoretical papers assessment 15.00% 15.00% Non-compulsory activity that can be retaken.
+To be carried out before end of teaching period Assessment of active participation 10.00% 10.00% Non-compulsory activity that can be retaken.
+To be carried out during the theory/lab sessions for students in the continuous assessment modality.
+The students of non- continuous modality will be evaluated of this activity through an alternative system in the final exam call (convocatoria ordinaria) Laboratory sessions 25.00% 25.00% Compulsory activity that can be retaken.
+To be carried out during lab sessions Total 100.00% 100.00%